wsq77-ws/mynote/README.md

 # MyNote - Online Knowledge Note System

-A Markdown-based local knowledge note system with hierarchical directory structure and WYSIWYG editing experience.
+A Markdown-based local knowledge note system powered by AI abilities, with hierarchical directory structure and WYSIWYG editing experience.
 Currently runs locally, with cloud deployment readiness built in.
+User can configure the LLM model, system prompt, and other parameters via the web interface. key concepts: 1. simplicity, 2. ease of use, 3. ai-native, 4. configurable, 5. extensible

 [中文文档](README-CN.md)